CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 </pre>
   </li>
-  <li>If the SAML request is successfully processed by the ADFS server, then ADFS sends a SAML response that the Tier 3 Control Portal uses to log in the federated user.
+  <li>If the SAML request is successfully processed by the ADFS server, then ADFS sends a SAML response that the CenturyLink Cloud Control Portal uses to log in the federated user.
     <br />
     <br />
     <pre>&lt;samlp:Response ID="--ID--"